jcollard/VibeDC/BugsImprovementsAndTechDebt.md

 - Sometimes during sliding animation, the last frame shows the original order -- attempted but could not fix
 - The map area is offset slightly which cuts off 2 px at the bottom.
 Should shift it up 2px.
 It looks like the top panel may be a few pixels too tall.
-- Attack is not disabled after performing an attack
 - Enemies use bad distance calculation for determining move

 Missing Features